-The foreign investment limit in the insurance sector in India is 49% of the equity share capital in an Indian insurance company.
-In addition, prior approval is required from the Insurance Regulatory & Development Authority of India for any sale of shares over 1% of the total equity share capital and any purchase of more than 5% of the equity share capital and increases in foreign investment in an Indian insurance company must comply with the pricing guidelines specified by the Reserve Bank of India and Guidelines on Indian Owned and Control.
+The foreign investment limit in the insurance sector in India is 49% of the equity share capital in an Indian insurance company and the Indian insurance company must be Indian owned and controlled.
+In addition, prior approval is required from the IRDAI for any sale of shares over 1% of the total equity share capital and any purchase of more than 5% of the equity share capital and increases in foreign investment in an Indian insurance company must comply with the pricing guidelines specified by the Reserve Bank of India and Guidelines on Indian Owned and Control.

-Aditya Birla Sun Life Pension Management Limited (formerly Birla Sun Life Pension Management Limited) ("ABSLPML") is a wholly owned subsidiary of ABSLI.
+Aditya Birla Sun Life Pension Management Limited ("ABSLPML") is a wholly owned subsidiary of ABSLI.
 ABSLPML's business offers pension solutions and acts as Pension Fund Manager under the National Pension Scheme Trust of the National Pension System ("NPS") to manage pension funds in the private sector according to the provisions of the NPS, the schemes, and the guidelines issued by the Pension Fund Regulatory and Development Authority.

 Mutual funds and portfolio management services in India are regulated by the guidelines and regulations issued by the Securities and Exchange Board of India and various other applicable statutes.

-Aditya Birla Sun Life AMC Limited (formerly known as Birla Sun Life Asset Management Company Limited) ("ABSLAMC"), our asset management joint venture in India in which we have a 49% stake, offers mutual fund products and portfolio management services, and is registered with the Securities and Exchange Board of India to act as an investment manager to the funds launched under Alternative Investment Funds: Category II and Category II.
+Aditya Birla Sun Life AMC Limited ("ABSLAMC"), our asset management joint venture in India in which we have a 49% stake, offers mutual fund products and portfolio management services, and is registered with the Securities and Exchange Board of India to act as an investment manager to the funds launched under Alternative Investment Funds: Category III and Category II.
 ABSLAMC acts as an investment manager to two offshore funds.
 ABSLAMC has also set up wholly owned subsidiaries in Singapore, Dubai and Mauritius.